menezmethod/go-url-shortener/docs/ginkgo_test_coverage.md

 3. **Mock Completeness**: Make sure your mocks implement all required methods of the interface they're mocking.

+4. **Interface Compatibility**: When using interfaces, ensure that your mock implementations are compatible with the actual interfaces used by the code.

-4. **Ginkgo Command Not Found**: If the `ginkgo` command is not found, ensure that `$GOPATH/bin` is in your PATH or use the full path to the ginkgo executable.
+5. **Ginkgo Command Not Found**: If the `ginkgo` command is not found, ensure that `$GOPATH/bin` is in your PATH or use the full path to the ginkgo executable.

 ### Running Tests Properly